2025 Minneapolis municipal election

 A general election was held in Minneapolis on November 4, 2025.
 Minneapolis's mayor was up for election as well as all the seats on the City Council, the two elected seats on the Board of Estimate and Taxation, and all the seats on the Park and Recreation Board.
 Voters were able to rank up to three candidates for each office in order of preference.
 City offices are formally nonpartisan, though the offices of mayor and city council allow candidates to list a party or preference.

 The candidate filing period was from July 29 to August 12, 2025.
 Early in-person and mail voting began on September 19, 2025.

 Mayor

 There was an election for Mayor of Minneapolis in 2025.
 Incumbent Jacob Frey was elected to a third term.
 The Minneapolis DFL endorsed one of his challengers, Omar Fateh, though the endorsement was later revoked by the state party.

 City Council

 All 13 seats on the Minneapolis City Council were up for election to a four-year term.
-Each resident of Minneapolis can elect one city councilor in a single-member district.
+Each resident of Minneapolis can elect one city council member in a single-member district.
 Because of re-districting, members were last elected in 2021 and 2023 for two-year terms instead of the usual four.